 - We will contact the school SENCO and ensure he/she knows about any special arrangements or support that need to be made for your child.

 - The SENCO will arrange additional visits to new schools for your child and personalised resources to support transition may be used.

 - Staff from the receiving school may also visit to see your child in their current setting

 - We will make sure that all records about your child are passed on as soon as possible.

 - Teachers may attend Bradford training around transition arrangements.

 - We regularly invest time and money in training our staff to improve Quality First Teaching provision for all pupils and to develop enhanced skills and knowledge to deliver short term support intervention and individualised support and interventions.

-- Our SENDCO is a qualified and experienced teacher with the National Award in SENCO, who receives ongoing SEN training in specific areas.
+- Our SENDCO is a qualified and experienced teacher who receives ongoing SEN training in specific areas.

 - All our teachers hold qualified teacher status and all staff members, including TAs and HLTAs, receive regular training to best support our pupils with SEND, for example in dyslexia, Autism, speech and language needs etc.

 - A high proportion of our Teaching Assistants have completed Level 2 and Level 3 qualifications in supporting children with a range of needs and support staff are carefully allocated in order to ensure their skills are matched to the needs of the children in their classes.